manulelee/carbon-footprint-test/README.md

 ## ✅ Pay attention to components.
 Extra point will be granted if component will be properly documented

+I attempted to use Storybook to test components in isolation.
+Run `npm run storybook`

 ## ✅ The whole service should be accessible

 ## ✅ The service should be testable and tested